derrickc1170/fnah-choose-your-adventure-/option/blackout.md

-All of the power well out
+All of the power well out.

-You heard footstep outside to the door
+You heard loud footstep outside to the door.

+Music start playing outside.